Mvbfmjh/FE3H/README.md

      - Requirements
   - Page to assign battalions to Current Units
   - Update Character page with possible classes and their growth rates - might help with deciding which class to change to
+     - Along with the classes and growth rates, maybe also add the list of skills a character can learn -> clicking leads to a page showing requirements

 ??Maybe I should add a reference page or something to dedicate where I got this info from??